JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 `xc7a200tffg1156-2`, with that one change:

 ```
-chacha20_pipeline_shared: met timing, 30 pipeline register stage(s) built, iterations=6
+chacha20_pipeline_shared: met timing, 30 slice(s) built (31 pipeline stages), iterations=6
 PASS decrypt_dataflow_shared: 91.17 MHz vs 80.00 MHz goal (confirmation run)
 ```

-**80 MHz met at 30 stages**, against a failing baseline of 62.3 MHz at 40 stages.
+**80 MHz met at 30 slices / 31 stages**, against a failing baseline of 62.3 MHz at 40 slices / 41 stages.
 The plateau itself was never the bug -- the sweep's escalation ladder (densify → measured fallback → minisweep → lock) is designed to climb out of one, and does, in 6 iterations.
 What broke it was feeding that ladder a comparator that was simultaneously slower and 74% over-modeled.